John Osborne: The Entertainer and into the 1960s

 When he first saw Look Back in Anger, Laurence Olivier had a poor opinion of the play.
 At the time, Olivier was making a film of Rattigan's The Prince and the Showgirl co-starring Marilyn Monroe, and she was accompanied to London by her husband Arthur Miller.
 Olivier asked the American dramatist what plays he might want to see in London.
 Based on its title, Miller suggested Osborne's work; Olivier tried to dissuade him, but the playwright was insistent and the two of them saw it together.

 Miller found the play revelatory, and they went backstage to meet Osborne.
 Olivier was impressed by the American's reaction and asked Osborne for a part in his next play.
 George Devine, artistic director of the Royal Court, sent Olivier the incomplete script of The Entertainer.
 Olivier eventually took the central role as failing music-hall performer Archie Rice, playing successfully both at the Royal Court and in the West End.

 The Entertainer uses the metaphor of the dying music hall tradition and its eclipse by early rock and roll to comment on the declining influence of the British Empire and its eclipse by the increasing influence of the United States, as illustrated during the Suez Crisis of November 1956 which forms the backdrop to the play.
 The Entertainer found critical acclaim.

-Osborne followed The Entertainer with The World of Paul Slickey (1959) a musical that satirizes the tabloid press; the televised documentary play A Subject of Scandal and Concern (1960); and the double bill Plays for England, comprising The Blood of the Bambergs and Under Plain Cover (1962).
+Osborne followed The Entertainer with The World of Paul Slickey (1959), a musical that satirizes the tabloid press; the televised documentary play A Subject of Scandal and Concern (1960); and the double bill Plays for England, comprising The Blood of the Bambergs and Under Plain Cover (1962).

 Luther, depicting the life of Martin Luther, was first performed in 1961; it transferred to Broadway and won Osborne a Tony Award.
 Inadmissible Evidence was first performed in 1964.
 In between these plays, Osborne won an Oscar for his 1963 screenplay adaptation of Tom Jones.
 His 1965 play, A Patriot for Me, draws on the Austrian Redl case, involving themes of homosexuality and espionage, and helped to end the system of theatrical censorship under the Lord Chamberlain.

 Both A Patriot For Me and The Hotel in Amsterdam (1968) won Evening Standard Best Play of the Year awards.
-The Hotel in Amsterdam features three showbiz couples in a hotel suite, having fled a tyrannical and unpleasant movie producer, referred to as "K.L."
-John Heilpern asserts that "K.L." was meant to represent director and producer Tony Richardson.
+The Hotel in Amsterdam features three showbiz couples in a hotel suite, having fled a tyrannical movie producer, referred to as "K.L."
+Osborne's biographer John Heilpern asserts that "K.L." was meant to represent director and producer Tony Richardson.